matthewmx86/RedmondXP/README.md

 # RedmondXP
-## I am currently looking for someone who would be interested in taking over this project.

 Windows XP inspired theme for GTK3 developed for XFCE4
 ![Image Screenshot](https://github.com/matthewmx86/RedmondXP/blob/main/Screenshots/0.png)

 ## About
-The RedmondXP project aims to recreate the nostalgic look of the Win9x desktop for the XFCE4 desktop environment.
+The RedmondXP project aims to recreate the nostalgic look of Windows XP for the XFCE4 desktop environment.

 ## Extras
 Included with the main theme package are the GTK themes, the Xfce4WM theme, Metacity-1 themes and various Firefox IE themes.